firemodels/fds/Utilities/Firebot/README.txt

 #  = Validationbot script =
 #  ========================

-# Run svn update at 9:50 PM to get latest version of Firebot
-50 21 * * * cd ~/firebot ; svn revert * ; svn up

-# Run Validationbot at 9:56 PM every night
+# Update and run Validationbot at 9:56 PM every night
 #
 # You can change the argument for -v <num>, where <num> is the maximum number
 # of cores to use for Validationbot running validation cases.